 Almost one third of students participate in student employment at ACPHS in some capacity.
 This includes positions as student office assistants, peer tutors, resident assistants, or participating with faculty in grant research.

 The employment opportunities on campus are broken down into following categories:

 FEDERAL WORK STUDY (FWS) POSITIONS

-FWS positions make up the majority of the employment opportunities on campus and encompass all of the off-campus community service positions.
+FWS positions compose the majority of the employment opportunities on campus and encompass all of the off-campus community service positions.
 To be considered for FWS, a student must have filed a valid FAFSA for the current academic year and show financial need.
-Students who have been awarded a FWS grant are notified on their financial aid package.
-Students who have not been awarded a FWS grant but are interested in finding out if they may be eligible, can contact the Office of Financial Aid for more information or email firstname.lastname@example.org.
+Students who have been awarded a FWS grant are notified in their financial aid package.
+Students who have not been awarded a FWS grant, but are interested in finding out if they may be eligible, can contact the Office of Financial Aid for more information or email firstname.lastname@example.org.

 REGULAR STUDENT EMPLOYMENT POSITIONS

-Regular student employment positions are hired by a department on campus.
+Regular student employment positions are fulfilled by departments on campus with vacancies.
 These positions do not have a financial need component and therefore any student may qualify for hire.
 For consideration, you will need to apply for a position that you are interested in with the hiring entity.